JavaScript SEO

 The rendering queue is not instant.
 The delay between the first pass and the second pass is typically minutes to days, depending on the site’s authority and crawl budget.
 For time-sensitive content, JavaScript-only rendering means longer delays before content is fully indexed.

 Other crawlers (Bingbot, Yandex, AI crawlers) have varying levels of JavaScript support.
-AI crawlers in particular often do not execute JavaScript at all, meaning client-side-rendered content may be effectively invisible to them.
+AI crawlers do not execute JavaScript.
+This means client-side-rendered content may be effectively invisible to them.

 Rendering models